(Click on our faces and our bios will appear)

 The Gro-Op Crew is the heart and soul of Gro-Operative.
 Being a democratically owned worker cooperative means each worker-owner is important and shares the values of creating a more just and equitable Buffalo.
 (Oh and we all like farming and eating good food—but who doesn’t?)

 Who We Are

-Gro-Op is an aquaponic vertical farm in Buffalo, NY.
+Gro-op is an aquaponic vertical farm in Buffalo, NY.
 We grow fresh food year-round in a controlled environment and operate on a closed loop system.
-We grow with organic food practices that have a low impact on our environment.
+We grow with sustainable food practices that have a low impact on our environment.
 We are a worker-owned cooperative where the employee’s democratically control the business and their future.
 We also offer education and job training opportunities in partnership with local schools to help keep jobs local.

 We’re proud to call Buffalo our home!

 Building a better Buffalo is in our DNA.
 We partner with local schools to provide job training opportunities for at-risk and disadvantaged youth.
 We work with local community organizations to create opportunities for those that need it most in East Buffalo and the surrounding area.

 Every time you order plants or donate to Gro-op we are able to contribute that to our job training for at-risk youth and youth with mental and physical disabilities.
 We partner with local schools to teach sustainable agriculture and economics.
 We train a cohort of ten youth each year to learn about retail, farm, and grocery practices and engage youth that need these opportunities.

 We’re committed to a triple bottom line.